Azure/Azure-TDSP-Utilities/DataScienceUtilities/DataReport-Utils/Python2/team-data-science-process-idear-python-instructions.md

 ## How to Launch IDEAR

-Here are the instructions of launching IDEAR in Jupyter Notebook (Python):
+Here are the instructions to launch IDEAR in a Jupyter Notebook (Python):

 - Open a browser, and log in to the Jupyter Notebook server.
 If you are logging in to the Jupyter Notebook server using a browser on the Jupyter Notebook server itself, typically you type in _https://localhost:9999_ to access the Jupyter Notebook server.

 	![log-in](./media/log-in-jupyter-notebook.png)

 - Upload the IDEAR.ipynb to the Jupyter Notebook server.
-Locate the IDEAR.ipynb in the same directory as this instruction on the Jupyter Notebook server.
+Find the IDEAR.ipynb notebook that is located in the directory that contains these instruction on the Jupyter Notebook server.
 Drag and drop the IDEAR.ipynb file to the Jupyter Notebook home page.
-Then click "Upload" to upload the IDEAR.ipynb file to the home directory of the Jupyter Notebook server.
+Then click **Upload** to upload the IDEAR.ipynb file to the home directory of the Jupyter Notebook server.

 	![upload](./media/upload.png)